-- Carefully use Flash & Add-ons on a website.
+- Carefully use Flash and add-ons on a website.

 - Proper ALT Tags should be used for all images present on the website.

-- The website should have a 404 error page or a Not Found page if an internal link is broken.
+- If an internal link is broken, the website should have a 404 error page or a Not Found page.

-- The placement of the website logo should be prominently placed on the right top side of the page.
+- The website logo should be prominently placed on the top right side of the page.

 - The Proper tagline should be used, clearly stating the website’s purpose.

 - Company and Contact Information must be mentioned, which helps to identify the company information.

 - Main Navigation should be easy to find, read, and use.
 If more than navigations are used, the user should clearly understand why multiple navigations are used.